I’m always on the hunt for a unique museum, no matter where I go and the Silk Art Museum in Weston, MO fits the bill!

 Not to mention, demonstrations are frequently done and a treat to watch.
 I recorded it all in my Weston vlog below for your viewing pleasure.

-If you plan on visiting the Silk Art Museum...
+Visiting the Silk Art Museum...

 Are you planning on visiting the Weston Silk Art Museum?
 Let me know below!